 A lovey or comforter, also called a transitional object was a term first coined in 1951 by child psychologist Dr D Winnicott as “any material to which an infant attributes a special value and by means of which the child is able to make the necessary shift from the earliest oral relationship with the mother to genuine object-relationships.”

-A comforter that smells and feels familiar can be a great trigger for young children’s sleep.
+From 12 months old, a comforter that smells and feels familiar can be a great trigger for young children’s sleep.
 Snuggling down with their lovey at bedtime and then again during the night when they come into light sleep, means they are less likely to need you to settle them to sleep

 Using a comforter does not mean your child is timid or afraid; rather studies have shown having a lovey can help your child feel comfortable, build confidence and help them on their way to independence.